Lulani Faucets Review & Rating Updated: July 7, 2025

 This Company In Brief

-They are sold primarily on internet venues that host third-party sellers and on the company website.
+They are sold on the Lulani website, through a kitchen design company, on internet venues that host third-party sellers, and on the company website.

-We judge the faucets to be a fair to good value considering their quality and price points.
+We judge the faucets to be a fair to good value considering their quality and price range.

 "… a combination of world-class manufacturing, quality control, engineering support, warehouse, and logistics services."

-Although the two companies are separate legal entities, they are under common ownership and management and are co-located at the same address.
+Although the two companies are separate legal entities, they are under common ownership and management.

-Tanfel is the actual importer of many if not most of the faucets sold by Lulani.
+Tanfel is the actual importer of many, if not most, of the products sold by Lulani.

 The Manufacturers